Trees and Design Action Group

 Björn Embrén (spoke in both Glasgow & Edinburgh)

-in the private and public sectors of gardening and plant care in the Stockholm area.
+Björn was initially trained in horticulture in the mid-seventies and has since acquired a wide ranging practical experience in the private and public sectors of gardening and plant care in the Stockholm area.
 As the arboricultural manager for the Municipality of Stockholm's Highways Department, his primary focus over the past 12 years has been the establishment and maintenance of public plantations of perennial plants and trees.
 Björn has lead the development and successful implementation of what has become known as 'the Stockholm System' - an innovative design for growing trees in hard landscapes providing excellent load-bearing capacity for street users and facilitating stormwater run-off management while providing a well-oxygenated, nutrient-rich and non-compacted growing environment for tree roots.
 His approach is captured in ‘Planting Beds in the City of Stockhom: A Handbook’, which Björn co-authored in 2009.
 Björn's recent work on improving the 'Stockholm System' has led to a growing integration of biochar.
 This innovation was at the heart of the Municipality of Stockholm's 'Biochar - for a Better City Ecosystem' entry to the 2014 Bloomberg Philantropies' Mayors Challenge, which was rewarded with a €1,000,000 Innovation Prize for implementation.

 David Finch BA(Hons) BArch Dip LA RIBA CMLI (spoke in Edinburgh only)